Stuycs-K/final-project-4-liu-lucia-zhu-ivy/WORKLOG.md

 ### date 5/23/24

-Created Tetris playing grid (20 x 10 blocks), where is where blocks will appear and drop.
+Created Tetris playing grid (20 x 10 blocks), which is where blocks will appear and drop.

 ### date 5/24/24